Gloucester Daily Times

 It’s a tough job wasting all that extra lockdown time.
 But it can be done.
 First Step: boot your computer and guiltlessly, mindlessly enter the click-bait world of the mindless web.
 Second Step: call it research.
 As, exploring the history of the T-shirt cannon.
 Or geography: did you know the United States is 22,348,900 times bigger than the Vatican?
-And Cardi B, who is happily married to Offset, and worth a $750,000.
+And Cardi B, who is happily married to Offset, is worth only $750,000.
+And in 2009, scientists looking for the Loch Ness Monster found, instead, 100,000 golf balls.
 See?
-The time flies.
-In 2009, scientists looking for the Loch Ness Monster found, instead, 100,000 golf balls.
+Time flies.

 Speaking of animals, I recently learned about anatidaephobia – the fear that somewhere, somehow, a duck is watching you.
 (At least, according to Gary Larson, creator of The Far Side.)
 A group of flamingos is a “flamboyance.”
 Continuing the bird theme, an estimated 3% of Antarctic glaciers is penguin urine.
 And, in the humble pie department, 94% of our DNA is identical to Chimps’.
 (Which perhaps explains belief in the Loch Ness Monster.)